Tyreek Hill Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Recent Performances

-- In last week's matchup with the Giants, Hill caught 12 passes for 94 yards and scored one touchdown while being targeted 18 times.
+- Hill put together a 94-yard performance against the Giants last week on 12 catches while being targeted 18 times and scoring one touchdown.

-- Hill has contributed with 219 yards on 27 grabs and two touchdowns over his last three outings.
-He was targeted 39 times and averaged 73.0 receiving yards per game.
+- Hill's 27 grabs have led to 219 yards (73.0 per game) and two touchdowns over his last three outings.
+He was targeted 39 times.

 Hill's Kansas City Teammates